Strategies to Increase Employee Productivity

 “We’ve actually passed on a lot of really smart, talented people that we know can make an immediate impact on our top or bottom line, but if they’re not good for the company culture, we won’t hire them for that reason alone,” says Zappos.com CEO, Tony Hsieh.

 Bringing aboard employees who fit in with your company’s vision and values boosts team morale, and as a result increases motivation and productivity throughout the team.

 Give Employees the Tools to do the Job

 In order to increase productivity, employees need to be placed in a position to succeed.
 Nothing is more frustrating to an employee than being expected to complete a task without being provided the necessary tools to do so.
 While it may seem obvious, if you have employees in the office, their computers and all necessary software and programs should be updated and functioning properly.
 Print, scan, and copy equipment should also all be in working order.
-If employees are still completing certain tasks by hand, it may be time to look into a more technological solution.
+If employees are still completing certain tasks by hand, it may be time to look for more technological solutions.

 Additionally, if you have employees on the road, in either a sales or service function, a surefire way to hinder productivity is to leave them responsible for dealing with all of the headaches associated with business vehicles.
 Things such as vehicle registrations, insurance, maintenance, repairs, and dealing with the DMV are all incredibly time consuming.
 Handling them means your employees are unable to perform the job which you hired them to do.
-As a result, many companies have found that taking the burden off of their employees’ shoulders by outsourcing their fleet has spiked both employee morale and productivity.
+As a result, many companies have found that taking the burden off of their employees’ shoulders by outsourcing their fleet has dramatically increased both employee morale and productivity.